NebulaSS13/Nebula/maps/away/README.md

 ## How do I make away sites?

-tl;dr you make your .dmm files, then you write a new map template datum (`/datum/map_template/ruin/away_site/insert_your_away_site_name_here`), then you include whatever file you defined that datum in into `torch.dm` and `away_sites_testing.dm`, and you're all set.
+tl;dr you make your .dmm files, then you write a new map template datum (`/datum/map_template/ruin/away_site/insert_your_away_site_name_here`), then you include whatever file you defined that datum in into the main map definition and `away_sites_testing.dm`, and you're all set.

 BUT HEED MY RUMINATIONS

 ## While mapping

-### Don't use Torch-specific types
+### Don't use map-specific types

-Away maps are expected to work whether you're on Torch, the example map, the Bearcat, or anything else you might want to load as the server's main map.
+Away maps are expected to work whether you're on a specific main map.
 That means your map mustn't use areas, turfs, objects, mobs or datums that are specific to any main map.
+You can use content packages to define content that is only included for particular maps, as the away sites are tested with all packages enabled.

-e.g. you can use `/area/space`, or `/turf/simulated/wall`, because neither are specific to Torch.
+e.g. you can use `/area/space`, or `/turf/simulated/wall`, because neither are specific to a given map.
 They live out in the main codebase, are always compiled in, and are available to all maps.
-But you can't use `/obj/random_multi/single_item/punitelly`, because Punitelli only exists when Torch is compiled.
+But you can't use `/obj/random_multi/single_item/punitelly`, because Punitelli only exists when `punitelli.dm` is compiled.

-To make life easier, you can uncheck maps/torch/torch.dm (or your regional equivalent), then recompile, to make sure these types aren't available while you're mapping.
+To make life easier, you can uncheck your main map definition then recompile, to make sure these types aren't available while you're mapping.

 ### Don't re-use area types from other maps